-By expanding the list of crimes constituting a serious misdemeanor, the bill would indirectly increase the pool of persons constituting a "defendant" (person charged with or convicted of committing a serious misdemeanor), "prisoner" (person convicted and sentenced to imprisonment for committing a serious misdemeanor against a victim), and "victim" (among other things, an individual who suffers direct or threatened physical, financial, or emotional harm as a result of the commission of a serious misdemeanor) under the act.
+By amending the list of crimes constituting a serious misdemeanor, the bill would indirectly affect the pool of persons constituting a "defendant" (person charged with or convicted of committing a serious misdemeanor), "prisoner" (person convicted and sentenced to imprisonment for committing a serious misdemeanor against a victim), and "victim" (among other things, an individual who suffers direct or threatened physical, financial, or emotional harm as a result of the commission of a serious misdemeanor) under the act.
+In addition, an individual charged with a serious misdemeanor is ineligible to exercise the privileges and rights established for victims under the act.